BaileyHelfer/MicrosoftLobePredictionGUI/README.md

 # Microsoft Lobe Prediction GUI!

-This program is designed to take an Machine Learning Model created from Lobe and use that model to make inference on the images selected.
+This program is designed to take a Machine Learning Model created from Lobe and use that model to make inference on the images selected.

 # Installation